Am I Confused or Is This Confusing?: Deep Ensembles for ENSO Uncertainty Quantification: Regularization

 \section{Regularization}

 The addition of a prior $p(\wvec)$ to the NLL objective makes the training loss the negative log posterior density.

 where $\stackrel{c}{=}$ denotes equality up to an additive constant.
-Note that the above likelihood is misspecified for most climate prediction tasks since it assumes i.i.d training data, leaving opportunity for methodological improvement.
 The standard approach in Bayesian deep learning assumes a zero-mean, isotropic Gaussian prior; in \textcite{izmailovhmc}, the isotropic Gaussian yields similar performance to a logistic prior and a mixture of two isotropic Gaussians.
 This is equivalent to L2 regularization.

 where $N_w$ is the number of weights and $\sigma^2$ is the prior variance.